junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Sam looks around.
 "Five years should be enough if it could work, isn't it?
 But Cas is still not here.
 Guess it says a lot by itself."

 "Maybe it needs ten years, or longer."
-Dean pops up not far from them, leaning in the doorframe, his ghosting shape flickering for a second before stabilizing into his shape.
+Dean pops up not far from them, leaning on the doorframe, his ghosting shape flickering for a second before stabilizing into his figure.
 "You ever heard of that shepherd's boy's story?
 The bird that sharpens its beak on the diamond mountain every hundred years?"

 "Hello, Dean."
 Jack turns to him, smiling a little.
 Dean nods at him, same gentle smile.

 "But you won't stay as a ghost for five more years and still in your own mind, Dean!
-You wouldn't even remember your own name, who you are, what you have been through."
+You wouldn't even remember your own name, who you are, what you have been through!"
 Sam rushes desperately.

 "But I'd still remember the one thing that keeps me here."
-Dean states calmly.
+Dean states, calm, matter-of-fact.
 "That I have to bring Cas home."

 Sam gives a raspy breathing out, turning back to Jack.
 "Jack, please, he wouldn't listen to me, maybe he'll listen to you."

 Jack focuses on Dean's shape, only the tiniest twitch on his face showing it's not as stoic as he was trying to maintain.
 "Do you really think you can bring Cas back?
 Do this one thing I can't do?"

-Dean meets the kid's eyes, finding it as earnest as he'd found back when he was indeed just a new-born looking for his father, the very raw and bare look of a son.
+Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a new-born looking for his father, the very raw and bare look of a son, a kid missing his family.
 Dean can't help swallowing.

 "Yes," he tells him.
-"At least I will try really, really hard, because like you said, we all want him back really, really badly."
+"At least I will try really, really hard, because like you said, we all want him back extremely badly."

 "Okay then," Jack nods and smiles, turning back to Sam.
 "I think it's okay, then."